Miltos-90/Failure_Classification_of_Bearings/README.md

         2003.11.22.17.36.56
     -   Stage 2 failure: 2003.11.22.17.46.56 - 2003.11.25.23.39.56

-As you understand, our purpose here is to make a classifier that imitate the expert’s opinion about the bearings’ health state.
+As you understand, our purpose here is to make a classifier that imitates the expert’s opinion about the bearings’ health state.
 Let’s proceed:

 Exploratory Analysis